 The steps are the same, only the amount will vary.
 How much are you willing to contribute towards your rainy day account?

-Once you choose that number (it should be less than emergency fund), let’s move on to breaking it down to sizable amounts.
+Once you choose that number (it should be less than the emergency fund), let’s move on to breaking it down into sizable amounts.

 Let’s say you decide to maintain $2000 in your rainy-day account, now if you pay $50 a month, in 40 months you’ll be able to get to that amount.

-Benefits Of Having An Emergency Fund/Rainy Day Fund
+Benefits Of Having An Emergency Fund and A Rainy Day Fund

 The advantages of having a rainy day fund or an emergency fund are priceless.
 Here are a few benefits: